corticon/documentation/docs/Modeling-Rules/rulesheets/logical-integrity-checks.md

 By default, when Corticon Studio detects a loop, it disables it, preventing rules in the loop from executing more than once.
 However, you can manually enable looping.

-{% hint style="info" %}
-Corticon Studio provides built-in controls to manage looping behavior
+> Corticon Studio provides built-in controls to manage looping behavior
-{% endhint %}

 #### How to check for loops in a Rulesheet